0lympusMons/Weather-App/README.md

-# 🚀 Welcome to your new awesome project!
+# Welcome to my Weather App Project!

 This project has been created using **webpack-cli**, you can now run

 ```
 npm run build
 ```
 or
 ```
 yarn build
 ```

-to bundle your application
+to bundle this app